Paul’s “Thorn In My Flesh”

 And it happened that the father of Publius was lying in bed afflicted with recurrent fever and dysentery; and Paul went in to see him and after he had prayed, he laid his hands on him and healed him.
 After this had happened, the rest of the people on the island who had diseases were coming to him and getting cured.
 (Acts 28:8)

-Cause: “To keep me from becoming conceited.”
+Cause: “To keep me from becoming exalted by God due to the revelations received.”

 Symptoms: “weakness, insults, hardships, persecutions, difficulties”